-- 1 If the oil drain interval being used is greater than 500 hours, as determined by the Oil Drain Intervals section below, the fuel filter change can be extended until the oil drain interval. - The oil drain intervals are based on an engine equipped with a 14.2 liter [15 qt] capacity lubricating oil pan and a normal duty cycle.
+- 1 If the oil drain interval being used is greater than 500 hours, as determined by the Oil Drain Intervals section below, the fuel filter change can be extended until the oil drain interval. - 2 The oil drain intervals are based on an engine equipped with a 14.2 liter [15 qt] capacity lubricating oil pan and a normal duty cycle.
 For detailed information on oil drain intervals based on oil pan capacity, see the Oil Drain Intervals Section of this procedure.
 Cummins Inc. requires the use of a high-quality, heavy-duty engine oil.
 Use the following procedure for lubricating oil recommendations and specifications.
 Refer to Procedure 018-003 in Section V. - 3 Extended coolant drain/flush/fill intervals may be followed when certain requirements are met.
-For information on these requirements, refer to the Cummins® Coolant Requirements and Maintenance, Service Bulletin 3666132. - 4 For standby generator sets, the recommended lubricating oil change interval is 250 hours or yearly, whichever occurs first.
-For prime or continuous rated generator sets, the lubricating oil change interval is 500 hours or yearly, whichever occurs first. - 5 This cooling system requirement to flush at this scheduled maintenance includes: Drain, Flush, and Fill. - 6 Remote mounting of the breather assembly can cause added restriction to the breather system.
-This reduces the filter service intervals.
-Consult a local Cummins® distributor for assistance.
+For information on these requirements, refer to the Cummins® Coolant Requirements and Maintenance Service Bulletin 3666132. - 4 For Standby Generator Sets, the recommended lubricating oil change interval is 250 hours or yearly, whichever occurs first.
+For Prime or Continuous rated Generator Sets, the lubricating oil change interval is 500 hours or yearly, whichever occurs first. - 5 This cooling system requirement to Flush at this scheduled maintenance includes: Drain, Flush, and Fill. - The air cleaner (filter) element change interval is based upon restriction.
+It is important to check the restriction daily and change the primary air cleaner filter(s) once they become restricted (635 mm-h2o [25 in-h2o]).
+The secondary air cleaner filters should be changed every third time the primary filters are changed.
+If the primary filter has been breached during vehicle operation, the secondary filter should be changed, if necessary.
+Refer to Procedure 010-014 in Section A.